JuliaMath/Roots.jl/docs/src/reference.md

 ## Performance considerations

 The abstractions and many checks for  convergence employed by `find_zero` have a performance cost.
-When that is a critical concern, there are  several "simple" methods provided which can offer significantly improved performaance.
+When that is a critical concern, there are  several "simple" methods provided which can offer significantly improved performance.

 ```@docs
 Roots.secant_method